ssc-spc-ccoe-cei/gcp-documentation/Developer/Guide.md

 ## Experimentation

-  This environment provides a great level of flexibility and autonomy to application developer.
+  This environment provides a great level of flexibility and autonomy to application developers.
 The objective is really to allow you to experiment any GCP services without requiring the implication of the platform administrator.

   ### Cost

   This project is linked to a GCP billing account owned by **"your organization"**.

   ### Permissions